kongshaug/DS_big_project/README.md

 ### 2. Create the AI module

 We have decided to train the two models with data from only two stocks, to demonstrate which of the models to choose.

-This is a link to show the LSTM model.

-This is a link to show the Regression model.
+The saved LSTM model have been trained with data from about 500 stocks.

+[This link](https://github.com/kongshaug/DS_big_project/blob/main/tactic-20210513T141746Z-001/tactic/lstm.ipynb) shows the training of both LSTM model and Regression model.
+Furthermore the implementation of the saved LSTM Model version 6.

 #### Regression Model and LSTM Model both validated with the same test data